 Assessment form for the course element scorm ...

 Assessment form for the course element test ...

-Determine which test result is adopted for a course element Test and which assessment information is shared with the user.
+Determine which test result will be adopted for a course element Test and which assessment information will be shared with the user.

 Assessment form for the main course node and the course element structure ...